 The state has enacted constitutional amendments that allow for preferential assessment for agricultural property so that farmland in Wisconsin is taxed on the basis of use rather than market value (Youngman 2005).
-One indication of farmland's preferential treatment is that in 2017, its value equaled only 0.4 percent of the total market value of all real property, although farms made up 41 percent of the land area of the state (Wisconsin Department of Revenue 2018; U.S. Census of Agriculture 2019).
+One indication of farmland's preferential treatment is that in 2019, its value equaled only 0.4 percent of the total market value of all real property, although farms made up 41 percent of the land area of the state in the last Census of Agriculture (Wisconsin Department of Revenue 2020a; U.S. Census of Agriculture 2019).

-Figure WI-1 Sources of Local General Revenue, Wisconsin and U.S., 2017
+Figure WI-1 Sources of Local General Revenue, Wisconsin and U.S., 2018

 Wisconsin has pursued three major strategies designed to reduce property taxes.
 First, the state operates several programs that provide direct property tax relief to homeowners and in some cases also to renters.
 Second, the state provides grants to local governments with the express goal of reducing the property taxes levied by those governments.
-And third, the legislature has placed limits on the annual property tax levies of local governments that only permits an increase in the levy for new construction.
+And third, the legislature has placed limits on the annual property tax levies of local governments that only permit an increase in the levy for new construction.
 As long as property values rise, public policies that limit property tax revenues of local governments force these governments to lower their property tax (millage) rates.

 By various measures, property taxes in Wisconsin are high relative to the average state.
-In 2017, per capita property tax revenue in Wisconsin was \$1,656, a level 2 percent above the national average.
+In 2018, per capita property tax revenue in Wisconsin was \$1,676, a level close to the national average.
 In part because the value of the median owner-occupied home in Wisconsin is below the U.S. average, the effective tax rate on owner-occupied housing was 1.9 percent, a rate substantially above the national average rate of 1.1 percent (table WI-1).

-Table WI-1 Selected Wisconsin Property Tax Statistics, 20171
+Table WI-1Selected Wisconsin Property Tax Statistics, 20181

-Wisconsin U.S. Average Rank (of 51) 1 is highest Per capita property tax \$1,656 \$1,618 15 Property tax percentage of personal income 3.4% 3.1% 17 Total property tax as percentage of state-local revenue 18.8% 16.2% 14 Median owner-occupied home value 2 \$173,600 \$222,041 30 Median real estate taxes paid for owner-occupied home 2 \$3,308 \$2,412 11 Effective tax rate, median owner-occupied home 3 1.9% 1.1% 5
+Wisconsin U.S. Average Rank (of 51) 1 is highest Per capita property tax \$1,676 \$1,667 20 Property tax percentage of personal income 3.3% 3.1% 17 Total property tax as percentage of state-local revenue 18.8% 16.6% 13 Median owner-occupied home value 2 \$180,600 \$217,500 29 Median real estate taxes paid for owner-occupied home 2 \$3,344 \$2,471 12 Effective tax rate, median owner-occupied home 3 1.9% 1.1% 6